-The Worst Experiences if you Wear Glasses
+The Worst Disney Experiences if you Wear Glasses

 If you see me in photos, you’ll notice something….I’m rarely in glasses.
 I’m actually colorblind (#FunFact), so the only time I wear glasses is when I’m feeling blah or when I’m spending a lot of time in front of a computer.